csiew/BiscuitWM/README.md

 ```

 ## User guide

 At the moment, BiscuitWM follows the hybrid keyboard and mouse driven interaction from TinyWM.
 Future iterations will seek to add titlebars to allow for mouse-first interactivity.

 Note that whichever window your cursor is hovering over will be the window with input focus (and will also be raised).
 Future iterations will require the window to be raised by clicking on the window.

 ### Keyboard shortcuts
+> **WARNING:** As of 17 September 2021, keyboard shortcuts are reportedly unresponsive.
+A solution for this issue is currently being worked on.
+[See issue ticket.](https://github.com/csiew/BiscuitWM/issues/4)

 #### Moving windows
 - `Alt + Left Click` and drag: Move window
 - `Alt + Right Click` and drag: Resize window